octue/terraform-octue-django-api/README.md

 > This Terraform module must be deployed alongside the [terraform-octue-django-api-buckets](https://github.com/octue/terraform-octue-django-api-buckets)
 > module.

+# terraform-octue-django-api
+A Terraform module for deploying a Django API server on Google Cloud Run.

 # Infrastructure
+Deploying this module creates a set of API infrastructure for an environment.
+This infrastructure is [isolated from other environments' infrastructure](#environments).
 These resources are automatically deployed:
 - A Cloud Run service and job
 - An artifact registry repository for storing server images
 - A Google Cloud SQL PostgreSQL database